IELTS Cue Card Sample 3 - Describe a book that had a major influence on you

 This book deals with the life, happiness, sadness and inner-picture of Roy family in a rural area.
 Later they moved to a different place in search of a better life but they had to face a great deal of anguish and losses during their travel to a new transition.

-The book reminded me rural are I had once been.
+The book reminded me of the rural area I had once been to.
 It was like travelling to the past in a time machine.
 Bibhutibhushan is a gifted writer and probably the best of his type.
-He had an ability to depict the rural life and scenic beauty profoundly and perfectly.
+He had the ability to depict rural life and scenic beauty profoundly and perfectly.
 The characters of his books come from ordinary places and lead ordinary lives, but the impression they create in readers' mind is extraordinary.

 Tips for answering this cue card sample:

 This cue card topic asks you to talk about a book you have read.
 You should pick a book that you know well.
 Let's say you have read a book which was very interesting but you have forgotten the name of the author or the publisher, you can't tell the story in an organised fashion, then you should not talk about that one.
 Rather pick a book which is interesting, you have read and you know the writer and story of the book.
 If you are not sure of such a book, think about one, google for the details of the book and remember the following information about the book: